Please Finish Your Games Before Dying

 Due to one part being bad with money and one part psychosis, I have over 100 Switch games.
 Many are smaller (and were thankfully cheaper) indie games that are probably shorter than a dozen hours, but the catalog still adds up to a huge time investment.
 At the rate I play, maybe a decade’s worth of games.
 Perhaps I should stop playing, “browse the eShop deals section and buy random shit,” and focus on something with better game mechanics, like this Live-A-Live demo with huge sections of nothing but listening to people speak at me.

 If games stopped coming out, would you have enough to last the rest of your life?
-There are a few factors at play – how old you currently are, how long you’ll live, your ability to get your hands on old games, and your willingness to play old stuff. → Go ahead, read my day.
+There are a few factors at play – how old you currently are, how long you’ll live, your ability to get your hands on old games, and your willingness to play old stuff.
+Assuming you’re a good person who can stomach games from most generations (I understand not wanting to play Asteroids clones for years, but then why did you buy them in the first place?) → Call me game-shmael.

 The Future of (my) Video Games